securityjoes/ForensicMiner/README.md

 #### Automatic Installation Process
 1. From this GitHub repository press on "<> Code" and then press on "Download ZIP"
-2. Then move "FM-Package.zip" and "FM-Extractor.ps1" to the "C:\" drive and execute "FM-Extractor.ps1" with administrator privileges.
+2. Then move "FM-Package.zip" and "FM-Extractor.ps1" to the "C:\" drive.
+3. Execute "FM-Extractor.ps1" with administrator privileges on "C:\" drive.
-3. Thats it, you can now use ForensicMiner.
+4. Thats it, you can now use ForensicMiner.

 #### Automatic Installation Process - Video Guide